-Facilities include the Library, with a broad selection of books, newspapers, CDs and games, a fitness center fitted with a fully equipped cardiovascular gym, a signature 32m green-tiled swimming pool, lying close to the lip of the gorge.
+Facilities include the Library, with a broad selection of books, newspapers, CDs, and games, a fitness center fitted with a fully equipped cardiovascular gym, a signature 32m green-tiled swimming pool lying close to the lip of the gorge.
 There’s also a gallery and Amandari’s Spa, surrounded by water and featuring two open-air massage bales, a beauty room, a sauna, and a steam room.

 At Amandari, your perfect day might begin with an invigorating trek through the Ayung Valley, past sacred shrines.
-Later, venture to nearby Ubud to explore myriad shops, art galleries, museums and the Pasar Seni market.
+Later, venture to nearby Ubud to explore myriad shops, art galleries, museums, and the Pasar Seni market.

-The peaceful Amandari resort caters to all levels of activity and is a serene home base to return to; each of the 30 freestanding suites is a charming oasis of handwoven batiks, sliding-glass doors opening on three sides and an outdoor, sunken marble bathtub.
+The peaceful Amandari resort caters to all levels of activity and is a serene home base to return to; each of the 30 freestanding suites is a charming oasis of handwoven batiks, sliding-glass doors opening on three sides, and an outdoor, sunken marble bathtub.
 The duplex rooms boast romantic four-poster beds.
 From here, take in the resplendent, far-reaching views of the rice terraces and lush countryside.

 5. Capella Ubud

 Nestled in the heart of lush green forests, Capella Ubud tented camp sits in harmony with the surrounding nature.
-Inspired by the early European settlers from the 1800s, architect Bill Bensley designed Capella Ubud, Bali as a tribute to their spirit of adventure.
+Inspired by the early European settlers from the 1800s, architect Bill Bensley designed Capella Ubud, Bali, as a tribute to their spirit of adventure.

-Capella Ubud, Bali is set within a dramatic terraced landscape, with prominent rice paddies surrounding the entrance, leading through a densely forested valley all the way down to the sacred Wos River.
+Capella Ubud, Bali, is set within a dramatic terraced landscape, with prominent rice paddies surrounding the entrance, leading through a densely forested valley all the way down to the sacred Wos River.

 This refined camp is more than a hotel.
 Constructed within the trees and hidden from afar, it captures the imagination of those who seek a unique experience at the heart of Bali’s untouched natural surroundings.
 Within the camp are twenty-two one-bedroom tents as well as one two-bedroom lodge, all with private saltwater pools.

-No tree was cut during construction so this refined jungle camp remains a hidden sanctuary from afar.
-It captures the imagination of those who aspire a truly unique experience.
+No tree was cut during construction, so this refined jungle camp remains a hidden sanctuary from afar.
+It captures the imagination of those who aspire to a truly unique experience.
 The camp is adorned with handpicked valuable antique art objects, books, paintings, drawings, and furniture, some of which are from the owner’s treasured private collection.

 Food & Beverage selections include Mads Lange, the camp’s dining room, Api Jiwa, an intimate and highly interactive Asian barbecue, and The Mortar and Pestle pool bar.
 The Camp Fire is not merely the place to meet the local storyteller over pulled hot chocolate and toasted marshmallows but, weather permitting, an equally great venue for casual dining.

-Adventure wellness, pampering spa treatments designed around the moon phases, spiritual and sound healing, as well as in-retreat rituals, are on offer at Auriga Wellness.
+Adventure wellness, pampering spa treatments designed around the moon phases, spiritual and sound healing, as well as in-retreat rituals are on offer at Auriga Wellness.

-The Officers Tent, exclusive to guests of Capella Ubud, Bali is the camp’s living room where morning coffee, afternoon tea and the daily evening cocktail and canapé ritual are served.
+The Officers Tent, exclusive to guests of Capella Ubud, Bali, is the camp’s living room where morning coffee, afternoon tea, and the daily evening cocktail and canapé ritual are served.
 The unobtrusive and highly personalized services of a dedicated Capella Culturist further complement your stay.